aws-solutions/media-services-application-mapper/INSTALL.md

 This folder in the repository contains files you can use to install MSAM into your AWS account.

-The four CloudFormation templates located in this folder that end with `-release.json` are ready to use to install the latest release of MSAM.
+The CloudFormation templates located in this folder that end with `-release.json` are ready to use to install the latest release of MSAM.

 ```
 msam-all-resources-release.json